AtomicNibble/PulpEngine/README.md

 ### Stack is king

 Throughout the codebase there is a strong focus on using the stack as much as possible when it makes sense.
-This helps keep allocations fast and items are more likely to be in the CPUs cache.
+This helps keep allocations fast and keep working data in the CPUs cache.

 The engines standard library provides stack based versions of most containers to make allocation on the stack trivial.